 The crash of Flight 901 was the loneliest of the world’s air disasters.
 On 28 November 1979, the Air New Zealand DC10 with 257 people aboard took off from Auckland International Airport and flew 2000 miles southwards to the Antarctic, to plunge into the slopes of Mt Erebus, a 20,000-foot volcano.
 Nine hours later, a US Navy aircraft from McMurdo Station sighted the wreckage – a brown smear on the ice.
 Nobody survived.

 Yet for all its isolation it was one of the best documented catastrophes.
 The aircraft’s electronics sensors were working and decipherable.
 Almost every passenger on the sightseeing trip carried cameras and shot film up to the last second.
 This was a painstakingly salvaged and developed.
 And Antarctic weather scientists were monitoring local weather patterns, and receiving sophisticated film from satellites.
 But still the cause eluded investigators.
-Why should a skilled crew, with an Antarctic explore on the flight deck, fly straight into a mountain wall in clear weather?
+Why should a skilled crew, with an Antarctic explorer on the flight deck, fly straight into a mountain wall in clear weather?
 The crew was blamed.
 It took nearly two years for the fog to lift from the mystery.
 Gordon Vette, a fellow pilot of Captain Jim Collins, the man in command, could not accept the ‘pilot error’ verdict, and began his own study and investigations.

 A Royal Commission headed by a forthright High Court Judge, dug deep into the planning and execution of the flight.